What is Counselors in Training (CIT)?

 When you volunteer, you earn community service/service learning hours for school and further develop your community pride for Fremont.
 You will also learn skills for your future career and at the same time meet and make new friends.
 We will help you keep track of your hours, award you a certificate of completion, and have a celebration party for a job well done!
 Information about this celebration will be emailed to you a month prior to the selected date.
 Many current and past Fremont camp staff have gone through the CIT program.
 This isn't to say that just because you're in CIT you'll get a job in Recreation but you will gain the valuable experience at a young age that may lead to a paid position.
 Workshop topics cover: time management, properly filling out an application, how to do well in an interview, camp programming (leading games, songs, etc), personal development, and goal setting to name a few workshops.

 You may qualify for a program scholarship if you are a Fremont resident and get free lunch at school or your parents get financial assistance for your family's PG&E or phone bill.
-Contact Alvaro Zambrano for details to see if you can sign up at a reduced cost, 510-494-4344 or email.
+For more information, contact Registration Desk at 510-494-4300 or via email.